cling-com/cling-sync/README.md

 the repository's latest revision.
 After this, changes from the local workspace are committed to the repository.
 If there are conflicts, the user is asked to resolve them.

+#### Reset the workspace to a specific revision

+    cling-sync reset head

+This will reset the workspace to the latest repository revision.

 #### Show the status of the workspace

     cling-sync status